Aiving/material-colors/README.md

 From image:

-> ⚠️ Before obtaining an array of ARGB pixels for the image, **it is recommended** (but not necessary if your image is already small in size or you just don't mind about execution time) to adjust its dimensions to 128x128 (by `resize` function from `image` crate, for example).
+> ⚠️ Before obtaining an array of ARGB pixels for the image, **it is recommended** (but not necessary if your image is already small in size or you just don't mind about execution time) to adjust its dimensions to 128x128 by `func:resize` from `struct:Image` provided by `struct:ImageReader`.
 The reason is described [**here**](https://github.com/material-foundation/material-color-utilities/blob/main/extract_colors.md).

 ```rust
 use material_colors::{